 Puberty is a phase every human being will definitely pass through in life.

 Puberty is the process of physical changes through which a child’s body matures into an adult body capable of sexual reproduction.
-It is a process that usually happens between ages 10 and 14 for girls and ages 12 and 16 for boys.
+It is a process that

 My point of focus today centres on the female child.
 As a female, one of the major sign of puberty is MENSTRUATION.